JustinLove/ai_showdown/README.md

 Template expansion is performed in `path`, `base_path`, and `personality_file`.
 Principally this would be `<%= media %>` for the game's media path, but it also provides the ai `config` object and the current `ai`

 Because default tasks are specialized, AIs must be complete.
-If you rely on AI files from the base game, point the `base_path`attribute at the base AI.
+If you rely on AI files from the base game, point the `base_path` attribute at the base AI.  `base_path` can be an array to include `pa_ex1`.

 If you are not using the default AI, you must take care to prevent interference from un-specialized rules.
 Either include the default AI and don't use it matches, or ensure that one of the included AIs has a blank `directory` and shadows all default file names.